MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 ms.date: 11/07/2023
 ---

-# Privacy, security, and responsible use for Copilot (preview)
+# Privacy, security, and responsible use for Copilot Microsoft Fabric (preview)

 With Copilot and other generative AI features in preview, Microsoft Fabric brings a new way to transform and analyze data, generate insights, and create visualizations and reports.